 - Other high carb foods: chips, crackers, sugary sauces

 Remember that many of these foods, especially fruits, starchy veggies, and beans, can be a part of many low carb diets.
-The amount you can eat depends on your level of carb restriction.
+The amount you can eat depends on your level of carb limits.

 There are a bunch of different low carb diets, each with its own recommended carb intake.